 I was born in Montreal, but now live just outside Toronto, Canada with my wife, two kids and a fat Maine coon.
 I've been writing in some form or other throughout most of my life, but have only recently devoted a significant amount of time to completing the novels I dream about.
 Sadly, I can't write in my sleep or I would be able to spend my waking hours watching hockey, reading books, and playing video games.
 When the writing bug bites all the other interests in my life tend to get neglected.
-As for work, well I'm a writer trapped in the job of an accountant.
-Let's just leave it at that.
+As for work, well, I'm an accountant, so I guess I've got a thing for both numbers and letters.

-I have a short story below, Not Your Typical Fairy Tale, which is a part of my horror collection, Crooked Souls.
+I have a short story below, The Culling, which is a part of my horror collection, Crooked Souls.
 Please check it out.
 Feel free to send me any feedback or questions you have to the contact e-mail below...although I don't know the meaning of life, so don't ask that one.

 For generations, The Community has thrived within a complex cave system, sheltered from a blight that has infected the rest of the world.
 Despite the seeming perfection of their society, its people want nothing more than to return to the Outside, and so, every ten years, a Hope is chosen to venture forth and discover whether it is now safe for them to emerge from their rocky home.
 The Hope has never returned.

 Generations of Fathers and Mothers have always guided the Community, and the people are completely devoted to them and their society, but after Bastion's dad is chosen he questions whether Father is truly the benevolent leader the rest of the Community believes.
 His lack of faith leads him on a path of self discovery and redemption, but he loses sight of those closest to him.
 Through his ignorance, Bastion sets the Community on a path that teeters between salvation and destruction.